delameter/pytermor/docs/guide/low-level.rst

 The main difference between them is that *hard* reset disables all formatting after itself, while *soft* reset disables only actually necessary attributes (i.e. used as opening sequence in `Span` instance's context) and keeps the other.

-That's what ``Span`` class and `autospan()` method are designed for: to simplify creation of soft-resetting text spans, so that developer doesn't have to restore all previously applied formats after every closing sequence.
+That's what ``Span`` class is designed for: to simplify creation of soft-resetting text spans, so that developer doesn't have to restore all previously applied formats after every closing sequence.

 .. rubric:: Example